 If you're gardening in damp shade, the value of lush, dramatic foliage can't be overstated.

-While many of the plants we’ve picked will also produce stunning flowers, it’s for their gorgeous foliage that they’ve been chosen.
+While many of the plants we've picked will also produce stunning flowers, they've been chosen for their gorgeous foliage.
 Dealing with dry shade?
 Take a look at our pick of stunning plants for dry shade.

 Discover beautiful lush foliage plants for damp shade to grow, below.